ManpreetM1/ISSTracker/README.md

   Currently there is only a single functional page.
 After running the application you will see two buttons on the bottom, the left button takes you to a page which will display the realtime data for the ISS.

   This page also includes a google maps link and an update button, which will update the information with the latest data provided by the api.
+This data includes the longitude, latitude, altitude, velocity, timezone, and country code directly from the API.
+It also includes the orbital period and quadrant which is calculated inside of the app using some of these values.